-A few weeks after the election, I wrote a post in which I reflected on the pride and gratitude I feel for the work our nonprofit sector is doing—work that I hoped would shore up Americans in these difficult times.
+A few weeks after the election, I reflected on the pride and gratitude I feel for the work our nonprofit sector is doing—work that I hoped would shore up Americans in these difficult times.
 But now—as the new administration takes the helm and our fears have, in some cases, intensified—the time to reflect and look inward is over.
 It’s time to act.

 Our job now is to find ways to take bold action to preserve our democracy, and to protect and advance the causes that matter to us.
 I was so heartened recently when good old-fashioned activism WORKED in the case of the House Ethics Committee debacle—when Avalon clients Common Cause and the League of Women Voters and their allies mobilized their supporters and other Americans to let Republicans in Congress know what they thought about the GOP’s tone-deaf plan to cripple congressional ethics oversight.
 After a massive outcry, the GOP quickly backed down.